Cheap Budget Garden Ideas

 ‘If you have a large brick wall or fence dominating your garden add a feature to it.
 Buy a cheap canvas painting and varnish it to waterproof it.
 Climbing plants also add life and colour and look great contrasting against the brick,’ says Kathryn.

-Browse Gardening Direct discount codes to save money when jazzing up your brick walls.
+Browse Gardening Direct discount codes to save on plants.

 Savoo’s top five ideas to improve or transform your garden on a budget